jdmota/quasejs/README.md

 **[config](packages/config)**

-Utilities to get configuration, apply defaults and validate options.
+Utilities to get configuration from files or `package.json`.

 **[error](packages/error)**